-- 1. Expand "little to middle" housing options - 2.
-Produce upper-case A Affordable Housing - 3.
-Reduce housing instability for seniors and vulnerable households - 4.
-Harmonize housing needs with sustainability
+- 1. Expand small and mid-sized housing options that are more likely to be affordable in the marketplace. - 2.
+Produce upper-case "A" Affordable Housing. - 3.
+Reduce housing instability for seniors and vulnerable households. - 4.
+Match housing needs with climate and environmental sustainability.